 If she can do it, so can I, I thought.
 And that night I vowed I was going to make the move- NYC or bust.
 I had no money, no prospects and I ended up successfully relocating and living in New York for about two years.
 Here's how I did it.

 How to Move to a New City with No Money (The Steps I Took to Make it Happen)

 My Mom bought my plane ticket to New York in exchange for me organizing the garage.
 I made a plan of when I wanted to fly up (I still remember the exact date!) – October 17th 2010- and squirreled away my scant unemployment checks for six weeks.
-After paying off credit card minimums each month, I had about $300 to my name when I moved to New York.
+After paying off only credit card minimums each month, I had about $300 to my name when I moved to New York.

 You can also start saving the “change” from your checking account (hey, every little bit helps, right?) with apps like Qapital, which weren't around in 2010, but can offer big benefits in the here and now.
 I know it doesn't seem like a lot, but it adds up over time.
 By using the “round up” rule where every purchase got rounded up to the nearest even dollar amount, I saved $75 my first month with Qapital.